Does your cat need a vet? Welcome to Coastal Cat Clinic!

 What about emergencies?

 This is not a 24/7 facility.
 If you need emergency care while we are closed, please see our “emergency” page.
 We will refer all critical cases or things requiring more advanced or intensive care to referral hospitals in the Wilmington area or to the Triangle.
-If there is inclement weather, please check our message board on this site, our Facebook page, and our Google Plus Page.
+If there is inclement weather, please check our message board on this site, our Facebook page, and our Google business site page.
 Some of our staff lives far from work, so if the weather is bad or the roads are icy, we may adjust business hours for everyone’s safety.